threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <ul>
 <li><a href="#faq?id=what-are-the-general-requirements-for-a-diy-3node">What are the general requirements for a DIY 3node?</a></li>
 <li><a href="#faq?id=what-kind-of-computer-do-i-need-to-make-a-3node">What kind of computer do I need to make a 3node?</a></li>
-<li><a href="#faq?id=i-found-a-nice-computer-or-server-to-buy-online-but-it-doesnt-come-with-a-cpu-how-can-i-know-what-cpu-models-would-work-with-a-specific-computer-or-server">I found a nice computer (or server) to buy online, but it doesn't come with a CPU.
-How can I know what CPU models would work with a specific computer or server?</a></li>
+<li><a href="#faq?id=i-found-a-nice-computerserver-to-buy-online-but-it-doesnt-come-with-a-cpu-how-can-i-know-what-cpu-models-would-work-with-a-specific-computerserver">I found a nice computer/server to buy online, but it doesn't come with a CPU.
+How can I know what CPU models would work with a specific computer/server?</a></li>
 <li><a href="#faq?id=can-i-host-more-than-one-3node-at-my-house">Can I host more than one 3node at my house?</a></li>
-<li><a href="#faq?id=is-wifi-supported-can-i-farm-via-wifi-instead-of-an-ethernet-cable">Is Wifi supported?
-Can I farm via Wifi instead of an Ethernet cable?</a></li>
+<li><a href="#faq?id=is-wifi-supported--can-i-farm-via-wifi-instead-of-an-ethernet-cable">Is Wifi supported / Can I farm via Wifi instead of an Ethernet cable?</a></li>
-<li><a href="#faq?id=is-there-any-way-to-run-zero-os-without-dhcp">Is there any way to run Zero-OS without DHCP?</a></li>
+<li><a href="#faq?id=is-there-any-way-to-run-zero-os-without-dhcp">Is there any way to run Zero-OS without dhcp?</a></li>
 <li><a href="#faq?id=i-have-2-routers-with-each-a-different-internet-service-provider-i-disconnected-the-ethernet-cable-from-one-router-and-connected-it-to-the-other-router-do-i-need-to-reboot-the-3node">I have 2 routers with each a different Internet service provider.
 I disconnected the ethernet cable from one router and connected it to the other router.
 Do I need to reboot the 3node?</a></li>
 <li><a href="#faq?id=do-i-need-any-specific-port-configuration-when-booting-a-3node">Do I need any specific port configuration when booting a 3node?</a></li>
 <li><a href="#faq?id=how-much-electricity-does-a-3node-use">How much electricity does a 3node use?</a></li>